curv3d/curv/ideas/geometry/Programming.md

 ```
 max(norm([x,y]) - r, z - h/2, -h/2 - z)
 ```
-We'll apply the same optimization for a centered object that we used for cuboid:
+We'll apply the same optimization for a centred object that we used for cuboid:
 ```
 max(norm([x,y]) - r, abs(z) - h/2)
 ```